CommitToTheBit/committothebit.github.io/_posts/2024-12-30-motives-and-means.md

   alt: July 27, 2024.
 An early set of procedurally generated clues, being used to fill in an Einstein puzzle.
 ---

-There's a strong argument from [**Jimmy Maher**](https://www.filfre.net/2013/02/free-fall-part-2-murder-on-the-zinderneuf/) that the whodunnit lends itself uniquely well to game design, in that no other literary genre sees itself so explicitly "as a form of game between reader writer".
+There's a strong argument from [**Jimmy Maher**](https://www.filfre.net/2013/02/free-fall-part-2-murder-on-the-zinderneuf/) that the whodunnit lends itself uniquely well to game design, in that no other literary genre sees itself so explicitly "as a form of game between reader and writer".
 There's an equally strong argument that trying to procedurally generate whodunnits is a doomed and deeply stupid venture.
 For a design problem with such a rich history of misfires and mistakes, from Sheldon Klein's mystery generator (1973) to *Murder of the Zinderneuf*, you've got to ask - why do this?

 I am a sucker for murder mysteries. *Five Little Pigs* unfailing makes me misty-eyed, *Knives Out* is a yearly rewatch, and I ardently believe *Return of the Obra Dinn* is one of the best things to ever happen to the genre.
 Between that and the *Golden Idol* series, the design space for deductive games has undoubtedly opened up in recent years, but I find both lack the simple human drama of gathering a bunch of characters in a room and letting them talk.
 I wanted to make a more dialogue-driven puzzle centred around that moment of the whodunnit... and not just because it's easier to write a bunch of text than it is other assets.